syntaxsurge/pack-trace/docs/youtube-demo-script.md

 - Click Create → land on `/batches/[id]` (label preview + on‑chain panel)
 - VO: “Batch created; label preview and on‑chain panel are ready.”

-## Print → Tape → Scan (1:55–2:30)
+## 4. Print → Tape → Scan (1:55–2:30)
 - Shot: Click Print; tape the label to the package.
 - Cut: `/scan`; webcam parses the label; details appear.
 - VO: “We print and tape the label to the package, then scan it to capture the batch details.”

-## Manufacturer Handover (2:30–3:00)
+## 5. Manufacturer Handover (2:30–3:00)
 - Shot: `/scan` → Handover → choose Distributor (toast confirms)
 - Lower‑third: “Outbox QoS‑1 → MQTT 1883 → supOS”
-- VO: “Still logged in as Manufacturer, we hand over to the Distributor; the event is persisted and streamed to supOS.”
+- VO: “Still logged in as Manufacturer, we hand over to the Distributor; the event is notarized on Hedera—click ‘View on HashScan’ to see the on‑chain sequence number—and it’s then persisted and streamed to supOS.”

+## 6. Distributor Receive & Handover → Pharmacy (3:00–3:25)
 - VO: “Now log out as Manufacturer and log in as Distributor.”

-## Distributor Receive (3:00–3:25)
 - Shot: Log in as Distributor → `/scan` → Receive
 - VO: “We’re logged in as Distributor; only the intended recipient can receive while a pending handover exists.”
-- VO: “After receiving, log out as Distributor and log in as Distributor again for the next handover, or proceed directly if already on the page.”

-## Distributor Handover → Pharmacy (3:25–3:50)
+- VO: “After receiving, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS.”
 - Shot: Still as Distributor → `/scan` → Handover → choose Pharmacy
 - VO: “As Distributor we hand over to the Pharmacy.
+After handover, as you see we could see the sequence number and view on hashscan link on hedera and it is also streamed to supOS.
 Now log out as Distributor and log in as Pharmacy.”

 ## Pharmacy Receive (3:50–4:15)
 - Shot: Log in as Pharmacy → `/scan` → Receive